VC Due Diligence Checklist: How Venture Capitalists Evaluate Startups

 For tech-enabled companies, a technical review evaluates whether the technology is genuinely proprietary or built on third-party infrastructure that competitors can access equally.
 Key signals:

 - Does the architecture scale, or will the team need to rebuild at 10x users?
+(Rebuilds are expensive and slow)

 Stage 5: Team Deep-Dive